jkentjnr/grunt-force-developer/README.md

 * [Kevin O'Hara](https://twitter.com/kevohara) for his exceptional nodejs/salesforce work ... and especially his [nforce](https://github.com/kevinohara80/nforce) libraries.

 ## Release History
+* 0.1.9
+  * Fundamental change - Altered logic so a deploy action does not update the changed file cache.
+This means that once a deploy is successful, you must make a second call to update the changed file cache so they aren't included in any subsequent deploy calls.
 * 0.1.8
   * Added apiVersion to options.
   * Added support for dynamically creating -meta.xml files for classes and pages.